rbroggi/patron/docs/Examples.md

 ## Prerequisites

-You will have to have the following dependencies installed in your system to be able to run this examples in your system:
+To run these examples on your system, you need the following dependencies installed:

 * [Docker](https://www.docker.com/)
 * [Docker compose](https://docs.docker.com/compose/install/)